Muhammad-Elgendi/QR-certificate/README.md

    ```
 9. Fill out your credentials

-10. Open a new browser tab and Visit localhost:8000
+10. Open a new browser tab and Visit localhost